 Management's strategy in the current environment is to preserve working capital, pay down debt amidst an aggressive inventory reduction program and maintain flexibility to be able to respond to opportunities that are presented when the market does recover.
-With minimum capex requirements, the Company will continue to provide superior customer performance while maintaining its Right-Size and Debt-Reduction initiatives.
+With minimum capex requirements, the Company will continue to provide superior customer performance while maintaining its corporate "Right-Sizing" and "Debt-Reduction" initiatives.